 In transfers of goods between commission agent and principal under sales commission contracts or purchase commission contracts in which the commission agent acts in his own name, the taxable amount shall consist of:

 Sales commission: the consideration agreed by the commission agent and the client minus the commission.

 A sales commission contract that entitles the commission agent to receive a percentage (10 per cent) of sales made to third parties plus the amount of certain expenses incurred in carrying out the activity.The taxable amount of supplies made by the principal to the commission agent acting in his own name is the difference between the consideration agreed by the commission agent for the sale of the goods to a third party and the amount of the gross commission obtained by the commission agent for his involvement.The gross commission includes 10 per cent of the amount of the sale to third parties and the expenses that, according to the contract, the commission agent passes on to the principal, which include those of each transaction and the general expenses of the activity.

 Purchase commission:the consideration agreed by the commission agent and the supplier plus commission.

 In the case of the supply or acquisition of services on behalf of a third party, where the person supplying or acquiring the services acts in his own name, the taxable amount of VAT corresponding to the transaction between the principal and the commission agent shall be made up of:

 - Benefit:the consideration for the service agreed by the commission agent minus the commission.

 - Acquisition: the consideration for the service agreed by the commission agent plus the commission.

-When the consideration is fixed in a currency or currency other than Spanish currency, the selling exchange rate, set by the Bank of Spain, in force at the time of accrual, is applied.
+When the consideration is fixed in currency or currencies other than the Spanish ones, the selling exchange rate, fixed by the Bank of Spain, in force at the time of accrual, is applied.